How Does Growth-Driven Design Improve UX?

 Growth-driven design, also known as GDD, can help streamline the process of launching a brand new website or even finalizing a redesign without the hassle.
 If user experience is a top priority for you when it comes to the development of your website, application, or piece of software, understanding how growth-driven design improves UX can help you to find a solution that is just right for your next project.

 What is Growth-Driven Design?

-Growth-driven design, or GDD, is the process of developing a design or a user experience over time with the use of ongoing incoming data that is received in real-time.
-GDD implements a few solid strategies from the beginning, including:
+Growth-driven design, or GDD, is the process of developing a design or a user experience over time using incoming data that is received in real-time.
+GDD implements a solid strategy from the beginning, including: